Australian Ambassador to Indonesia Penny Williams PSM farewelled a small group of Australia Awards scholars on 18 January 2022

 Australia Awards

 The Australia Awards are a whole-of-government initiative bringing together scholarships and fellowships administered by the Department of Foreign Affairs and Trade, the Australian Mission to ASEAN, and the Australian Centre for International Agricultural Research (ACIAR).
-Australia Awards offers the next generation of global leaders an opportunity to undertake study, research and professional development in Australia and for high-achieving Australians to do the same overseas.
+Australia Awards offer the next generation of global leaders an opportunity to undertake study, research and professional development in Australia and for high-achieving Australians to do the same overseas.

 You can find more information about AAI: